Frequently Asked Questions

 If you sit multiple examinations, please enter all relevant results and qualifications in your online application.
 Our University will base on all the information to consider your eligibility for admission.

-"Non-local student" (except those staying in Hong Kong under the "Immigration Arrangements for Non-local Graduates") need to apply for a visa to study in Hong Kong.
+"Non-local student" (except those staying in Hong Kong under the "Immigration Arrangements for Non-local Graduates" and dependant visa / entry permit holders who were 18 years old or above when they were issued with such visa / entry permit by the Director of Immigration) need to apply for a visa to study in Hong Kong.
 Please note that the Immigration Department may not accept student visa applications from certain nationals.
 For details, please refer to the Immigration Department's website by clicking here.

 Under the “Immigration Arrangements for Non-local Graduates”, you can apply to stay in or return to Hong Kong after you have graduated from PolyU or completed a full-time programme at degree level or above in Hong Kong.
 You will normally be granted a stay of 12 months on time limitation without any other conditions upon application, provided that you meet the normal immigration requirements.
 During the stay, you are free to take up employment or pursue studies in Hong Kong without the need to seek prior approval from the Immigration Department.
 Please click here to refer to the Immigration Department’s website for details.